alexhickey09/cs326-final-chi/docs/final.md

 After logging in, you choose which DC you currently work at.
 From the DC Home screen, users may take the following routes, in any order and as many or as few times as they wish:

-##### Route 1: Adding foods
+##### Subroute 1: Add Foods
 In this route, the DC user adds the food that they have available for the NGO's to take:
 `dc-todaysfood.html` -> `dc-add.html` -> `dc-todaysfood.html`

-##### Route 2: Viewing and Fullfilling requests
+##### Subroute 2: View and Fullfill Requests
 In this route, the DC user may view all requests that have been made from NGO's and may remove/clear requests once they have been completed:
 `dc-todaysfood.html` -> `dc-requests.html` -> `dc-todaysfood.html`

-##### Route 3: Updating Contact
+##### Subroute 3: Update Contact
-In this route, the DC user view and update their contact info so NGO's can reach them:
+In this route, the DC user may view and update their contact info so NGO's can reach them:
 `dc-todaysfood.html` -> `dc-update.html` -> `dc-todaysfood.html`

+#### Main Route 2: NGO

+If you choose to sign in as an NGO, the routes are as follows:

+`index.html` -> `ngo-choose-dc.html` -> `ngo-select-food.html` -> `ngo-confirmation.html`

+After signing in, you first choose the DC you would like to view, then you select the food items that you would like to take, and then you enter the necessary information and confirm your request.
+The naming of the html files describes their purpose.

 ## Authentication/Authorization:
-Users register an account with their email and password.
+Users register an account with their email and password. \
 Users choose whether they are from a DC or NGO when logging in or registering.
 Based on that choice they will be directed to the home page for either DC's or NGO's and be able to access all subsequent pages based on which side they logged in to.
-DC users will be able to see all pages that start with 'DC' and NGO users will be able to see all pages that start with 'NGO'.
+DC users will be able to see all pages that start with 'DC' and NGO users will be able to see all pages that start with 'NGO'. \
-User passwords are encryptes using MiniCrypt that was given in class.
+User passwords are encrypted using MiniCrypt that was given in class.

 ## Division of Labor:
 Alex Hickey: Wrote milestone1.md, made a draft of the wireframe, created the following html pages: ngo-choose-dc, ngo-confirmation, ngo-select-food.
 Did general cleanup/beautification on many other pages.
 Added html file pictures and made GitHub release, Setup Heroku deployment.
 Setup page navigating/rerouting.
 Wrote the back-end server endpoints as well as front-end implementation for the following API endpoints: addfood, updatecontact, viewfood, viewcontact, addToSelection, makeRequest, viewrequests, fulfillRequest, Connected MongoDB and implemented all server endpoints using MongoDB.
 Implement register and login functionality with MongoDB.
 Help with adding one contact info per DC.
 General QOL + stylistic improvements.
 Add example documents for MongoDB collections in milestone3.md, worked on final.md.